Kushalchg/SmsRetrival/README.md

+# Reterive all your SMS and save in CSV

-go to the app/build/outputs/apk/debug to find the debug version of smsRetrival app and you manually need to give sms permission to work this coz you know it's debug app and i am lazy to make pupup whch ask permission.
+- Go to the `app/build/outputs/apk/debug` to find the debug version of smsRetrival app and you manually need to give sms permission form app info to work this. reason?Well I don't know